Looking after the wellbeing of your team has never been more important.

 During a gentle, immersive walk, your guide will invite you to ground yourself in your body and senses, inspiring opportunities to connect with your surroundings and each other.

-Our fully trained and experienced guides follow a peer reviewed format, put your wellbeing first and care deeply about the natural world.
+Our fully trained, certified and experienced guides follow a peer reviewed format, put your wellbeing first and care deeply about the natural world.

 Small group sizes allow our guides to tailor each session to the particular group and location.

 Sign up for our newsletter to hear first about events near you

 Emily’s sessions have been life changing for me in terms of relaxation, finding inner peace and experiencing nature in harmony with my mind, body and spirit.
 I can highly recommend you try it out, Emily is a fantastic guide.